frwd-1/seer-protocol/README.md

 # Tenets

-It is a myth that onchain activity was never intended to be held accountable and holding malicious actors accountable does not need to come at the cost of privacy

 "An important and general problem seems to be that of tagging a negative behavior source for future recognition." - Nick Szabo, 1996

 "Don't make a fool of yourself.
 Reputations matter" - Timothy May, Cyphernomicon, 1994